Indiana Jones and the Staff of Kings: Plot

 Upon reaching his destination, Indy gets into a minor argument with an Irish photographer named Maggie O'Mally, who forces him to let her accompany him.
 However, their campsite and the surrounding forest are attacked by native mercenaries in Magnus' employment.
-Indy manages to fend off the attackers (he also saves a village of Indians in the Wii and PS2 version), and obtains the key to an ancient pyramid.
+Indy manages to fend off the attackers (he also saves a village of Indians in the Wii and PS2 versions) and obtains the key to an ancient pyramid.
 Indy travels through the ruined pyramid, which is based on the Mayan underworld, which leads to a hidden diary of Kingston's revealing details of the Staff of Kings, the artifact that Moses used to part the Red Sea.
-After obtaining further clues on the staff's location in Istanbul, Indy locates the elderly Kingston in a Nepalese village.
-Unfortunately, the Nazis have followed Indiana to the Staff's resting place and kidnap Kingston and Maggie (who is actually an undercover MI6 agent).
+After obtaining further clues on the staff's location in Istanbul (Paris in the DS version), Indy locates the elderly Kingston in a Nepalese village.
+Unfortunately, the Nazis followed Indiana to the Staff's resting place and kidnapped Kingston and Maggie (who is actually an undercover MI6 agent).
 Indy then sneaks onto the Nazis' zeppelin, the Odin, and rescues Maggie, but is unable to prevent Magnus from fatally shooting Kingston and using the Staff to clear a path through the Red Sea.
 In response, Indy and Maggie chase Magnus on a motorcycle with a sidecar and defeat him with a rocket launcher.
 Magnus then attempts to escape, but Indy sucker-punches him into the wall of water.
 Upon reaching dry land, the staff unleashes a blast that causes the water to sink the Odin.
 It then turns into a snake, and Indy throws it away, lamenting "Ugh..
 It can take care of itself...".